dmacneill/AxisID/README.md

 python test_model.py --image_dir images --annotation_dir annotations --weights_path path_to_model
 ```

-For each image in `image_dir` with filename filename.tif or filename.jpg there should be a corresponding file in `annotation_dir` with filename filename-edges.csv.
+For each image in `image_dir` named filename.tif or filename.jpg there should be a corresponding file in `annotation_dir` with filename filename-edges.csv.
 The first line of filename-edges.csv should contain the ground-truth crystallographic orientation for the image.

 The other two important modules are `model.py`, which defines the model, and `schedulers.py` which defines the learning rate schedulers.
 The implemented schedulers are constant learning rate, [step-decay](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.StepLR.html), and [one-cycle](https://www.fast.ai/2018/07/02/adam-weight-decay/).